ÉTUDES ET TRAVAUX

 - vector graphics with fixed line thickness – .pdf format only.

-CAPTIONS FOR ILLUSTRATIONS should contain the following information:
+CAPTIONS FOR ILLUSTRATIONS (provided in a separate file or at the end of the manuscript, after references) should contain the following information:

 - short but precise information on what is represented (in the case of composite illustrations, a short description of individual elements should be provided),

 - information on authorship or source of the illustration.

 REFERENCES IN THE MAIN TEXT